Carrotsniper/Multiclass-SGCN/README.md

 [![GitHub license](https://img.shields.io/github/license/Carrotsniper/Multiclass-SGCN)](https://github.com/Carrotsniper/Multiclass-SGCN/blob/main/LICENSE)
 ## Multiclass-SGCN: Sparse Graph-based Trajectory Prediction with Agent Class Embedding

-This is the official implementation of our paper **Multiclass-SGCN**
+This is the official implementation of our paper **Multiclass-SGCN**.

+This work has been accepted at the International Conference on Image Processing (ICIP 2022).
+The conference paper is available here.

 ![](images/struct.png)